 Administering the list certified supplier systems: this allows suppliers to replace the required qualification with a certificate issued by an accredited body.

 Statistical outputs on public procurement: contain public procurement statistics.

 The Register of Concession Agreements: contains information on signed concession agreements that commenced after 1 July 2006 and were placed in compliance with the Act on Concessions.

-Questions about the Public Procurement Act and the Concession Act can be asked in an info forum, where they will be answered by the Ministry for Regional Development.
+Questions about the Public Procurement Act and the Concessions Act can be asked in an info-forum, where they will be answered by the Ministry of Regional Development.

 The Register of persons prohibited from performing public contracts lists the legal persons or natural persons/entrepreneurs that have infringed the Public Procurement Act in the area of demonstrating fulfilment of the qualification requirements in a procurement procedure or in an entry in the list of qualified suppliers or a certified supplier system.
 Entries are made on the basis of a final decision of the Office for the Protection of Economic Competition concerning the misdemeanour.

 The Public Procurement Information System includes the Register of Persons Prohibited from Performing Concession Agreements which lists the legal persons and natural persons/entrepreneurs that infringed the Concessions Act in the area of demonstrating fulfilment of the qulification requirements in a concession procedure.
 Entries are made on the basis of a final decision of the Office for the Protection of Economic Competition concerning the misdemeanour.